 As well, all of the spaces that did not require strict temperature set points were assigned to a system entitled heating/ventilation only, known in Trace 700 as "Ventilation and Heating".
 Once all of the systems had been created, plants for the energy production were created.
 For heating, a plant was created with the two gas-fired boilers specified in the design documents.
 For cooling, each roof top unit was assigned to a separate unitary air side cooling plant, since the cooling equipment is contained in each roof top unit separately.
-For the four single zone air conditioning units and the computer room air conditioner, each system was assigned to a separate air-cooled chiller, each of which was found in the design documents as well.
+For the four single zone air conditioning units and the computer room air conditioner, each system was assigned to a separate air-cooled chiller.
 All cooling equipment was assigned to the electric utility and heating was assigned to the gas utility.